On this page

 For classic code challenges, SmartIDE will only be available on the languages we support.
 The other languages will continue to work, just without autocompletion and hinting.

 Yes!
-SmartIDE can be enabled or disabled across your team, inside the Qualified Labs page.
+SmartIDE can be enabled or disabled by default across your team, inside the Qualified team settings page.
 But you can also opt into or out of SmartIDE on a per-challenge basis.

 Why would you want to disable the SmartIDE?
 You probably won’t want to, but Qualified wants you to be in full control anyway, just in case you come up with some challenge ideas that would be limited by this feature.
 For example, if you are developing a debugging challenge where you don’t want to give the compiler issues away.